Transition Year (TY) is a one-year programme taken after Junior Cycle and before the two-year Leaving Certificate programme.

 Some modules may have their own assessment arrangements.

 Transition Year in Loreto College:

-The 2019/2020 academic year saw almost 100 students opt to take Transition Year in our school, our highest number to date.
+The 2023/2024 academic year sees almost 100 students opting to take Transition Year in our school.

 During this year, students study the normal range of academic subjects: